Fellowships at Joint Venture

 Benest fellowships are awarded annually through a competitive process, to two advanced undergraduates or recent graduates who have shown a commitment to regional issues.
 The fellowships are tailored to the student’s needs, lasting anywhere between 3 and 9 months, and they carry a stipend.
 Benest Fellows are assigned significant leadership responsibilities and are paired with Joint Venture’s senior program officers who serve as mentors.

-Our current Benest Fellow
+Our current Benest Fellows

 Joint Venture Fellowship